Sexual abuse of youths and children in the U.S. by Roman Catholic priests has been quietly

 not come forward to accuse their abuser(s).

-There are probably many adults who have come forward to
+- There are probably some adults who have come forward to

 accuse priests, who have false recovered memories of abuse that